owenbush/ahughes-ojb-the-retreat/index.md

 ## A.Hughes & O.J.B. - The Retreat

 The backstory of this 4 track originally produced EP starts with A.Hughes and O.J.B. meeting serendipitously on a zoom call about the company retreat.
+After the call music was exchanged, a connection was made and the collaboration began.
+The results were a collection of songs meant to capture the fresh air and good vibes of a retreat and leave listeners feeling refreshed and motivated.

 ### Artwork